annasanders/annasanders.github.io/ms_projects/dtsa_5505/Data Mining Project - Ask a Manager Salary.markdown

 ![]({{site.url}}/ms_projects/dtsa_5505/fig9.png)

-### Breakdown by City
+California and New York have the highest number of responses.
+This is unsurprising, as mainly California and New York are first and third on the [list of US states by population](https://en.wikipedia.org/wiki/List_of_U.S._states_and_territories_by_population).

-Not surprisingly, New York (city) has the highest number of responses, followed by Boston and Chicago, which are the other two large and dense metropolitan areas in the US.
+#### Breakdown by City

 ```python
 df = aam_usd23